 This mural is the largest painting Carrillo has ever made.
 She painted the piece over the course of a year, working on one panel at a time in her Brooklyn studio.
 “Working with Farmers Restaurant Group has been an amazing, collaborative experience, albeit a gigantic one,” said Carrillo.
 “Seeing the mural installed in the restaurant is a dream come true.
 I love that there are so many details hidden within the piece.
 You can look at it over and over and keep discovering new secrets.”

-Carrillo is a figurative painter living and working in Brooklyn, NY.
+Originally from Chevy Chase, MD, Carrillo is a fine artist and figurative painter now living and working in Brooklyn, NY.
 She began her study of oil painting at the University of Hawaii at Manoa and received her MFA from the New York Academy of Art.
 Kiki explores a subtle, humorous approach to representational forms and their stories.
 She feels that a piece of art is truly successful when it makes the viewer giggle.